nbrandaleone-blog/myblog/_posts/2019-12-29-AppMesh-Visibility.md

 ![CloudWatch Dashboard](/images/cw-dashboard.png)

 *NOTE: [**Metric Math**](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/using-metric-math.html#metric-math-syntax) is not yet [available](https://github.com/aws/aws-cdk/issues/1077) for CDK.
 Once it is, these envoy statistics will become even more powerful.
-Until them, if you wish to use **Metric Math**, one can build out Dashboards using CloudFormation or manually.*
+Until them, if you wish to use **Metric Math**, one can build out Dashboards using CloudFormation, SDKs or manually via the Console.*

 ### CloudWatch Logs Insights
 CloudWatch [Logs Insight](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AnalyzingLogData.html) is an amazing tool.
 It allows you to parse through a mountain of logs using a powerful SQL-like syntax.
 What is also impressive, is that it will create graphs of the search terms you are looking for.
 Also, since *container insights* embeds performance data into logs, you have yet another way to analyze your containers health.
 See this helpful [blog](https://aws.amazon.com/blogs/mt/introducing-container-insights-for-amazon-ecs/) post to get you going.